top of page

 Waardenburg Syndrome

-• Description: patchy depigmentation of skin, hair, and irises; associated with deafness
+Appearance: patchy depigmentation of skin, hair, irises

 Warfarin-induced skin necrosis